GispoCoding/eu-interreg-map/index.md

 ## Used software

 The map is created with QGIS and its qgis2web plugin on OpenLayers.
-Basemap CartoDB via QuickMapServices
+Basemap is loaded using the QuickMapServices plugin.

 ## Licence